Rocky Mountain Chocolate Facto - GuruFocus.com

-DURANGO, Colo., May 08, 2023 (GLOBE NEWSWIRE) -- Rocky Mountain Chocolate Factory, Inc. ( RMCF) (the "Company," "we" or "RMCF"), an international franchiser and manufacturer of gourmet chocolates and other confectionary products, today announced the retirement of Gregory L. Pope, Senior Vice President – Franchise Development, effective May 3, 2023.
+DURANGO, Colo., May 15, 2023 (GLOBE NEWSWIRE) -- Rocky Mountain Chocolate Factory, Inc. (RMCF, Financial) (the "Company", "we" or "RMCF"), an international franchiser and manufacturer of gourmet chocolates and other confectionary products, will host a conference call on Wednesday, May 24, 2023 at 8:30 a.m.
+Eastern time to discuss its fiscal fourth quarter and full year 2023 results and to introduce its new strategic transformation plan.
+The Company’s results will be reported in a press release prior to the call.

-The Company has begun a nationwide search to secure a new franchise leader.
-Mr. Pope has agreed to serve as a consultant to the Company until December 31, 2023.

-Mr. Pope has been an instrumental part of the Company since joining in October 1990.
-He worked in a variety of store-related functions including store openings, store management, and franchise consultancy.
-In 1996, he was appointed Director of Franchise Development and Support, named Vice President of Franchise Development in 2001, and promoted to Senior Vice President in 2004.
+The RMCF management team will host the conference call, followed by a question-and-answer period.
+Attendees are invited to submit questions ahead of the call by emailing the Company’s investor relations team at [email protected].
+The conference call details are as follows:

 About Rocky Mountain Chocolate Factory, Inc.